Advising

 Majoring in Psychology

 To declare your major officially, you will fill out a major declaration form.
 Forms are typically processed within one week.
-Please be sure that the courses you enter in your major declaration form fulfill the major requirements to avoid having your form sent back to you for correction.
+Please be sure that the courses you enter in your major declaration form fulfill all of the major requirements to avoid having your form sent back to you for correction.
 You are welcome to meet with an advisor to plan out your courses.
 The list of advisors and their hours can be found above.

 To major in psychology you will need to complete all of the requirements outlined on the major requirements page.